BoldingBruggeman/amemr2024/README.md

 # AMEMR 2024 modelling workshop

-We will work in a terminal window while installing necessary files and running the offline simulator.
+We will work in a terminal window while installing necessary files and running the models.
 On Windows, use the "Anaconda prompt" from the start menu (instructions on how to install that below).

 We will be editing text files (yaml files and Python scripts) with model configurations.
 This can be done with many different editors, e.g., [Visual Studio Code](https://code.visualstudio.com/), Notepad on Windows, `vi` on Linux/Mac.
 We recommend using one you are already familiar with.